MwenyaG/MwenyaG-Employee-Management-System-Angular-app/README.md

 - Use services for crud functionality
 - Use services for communication between components.
 - Extract reusable components for code reusability.
-- Write tests for components*
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 # Project Structure
 <div>